Paloja2017/UFC-Report-in-Power-BI/README.md

 - Type of Finishing strike
 - Type of Finishing Submission

-All the above as numbers and as percentages.
+All the above as values and as percentages.

 All these metrics should be analyzed in these dimensions: